This piece was originally published in August 2022, but has been updated in July 2023.

 And that wasn’t a one-off.
 More than a decade ago, Western repeatedly professed its intention to pursue significant climate action.
 In 2007, then-president Jay Helman signed on to the President’s climate pledge, which committed Western to achieving carbon neutrality by 2050, with interim goals to reduce emissions from 2006 levels by 20 percent come 2020, and 50 percent by 2035.
 President Helman also established a President’s Climate Committee to guide these efforts.

-From a 2007 presentation to the Student Government Association (SGA): “In signing the PCC, the President recognized that our ‘local’ choices in powering and educating our campus community obligate us to ‘global communities’ facing the consequences of our carbon emissions.”
+“In signing the PCC, the President recognized that our ‘local’ choices in powering and educating our campus community obligate us to ‘global communities’ facing the consequences of our carbon emissions,” read a 2007 presentation from the committee to the Student Government Association (SGA):

 That proclamation laid out four main reasons why Western has a responsibility to act on climate change: